 Here’s another tidbit you probably didn’t know: According to the National Air Duct Cleaners Association, an average six-room home can create up to 40 pounds of dust each year.
 Yikes!
 And where does much of this dust end up?
 Unfortunately, without proper cleaning, the answer is: your ductwork.

 But don’t panic.
 With J.R.
-Bolton Services by your side, customers in DeKalb and Gwinnett County, GA, can easily regain clean ductwork!
+Bolton Services by your side, customers in and around DeKalb and Gwinnett County, GA, can easily regain clean ductwork!
 Still on the fence about whether your system needs a good cleaning?
 Check out our cheat sheet.
 Do you notice:

 Obviously, these are all signs that your ductwork is overdue for a good, professional cleaning.
 With more than three decades of experience cleaning HVAC systems, you can rest assured that top-notch services from J.R.
-Bolton in Fulton County will drastically improve the efficiency of your HVAC system, reduce your energy use and improve your indoor air quality.
+Bolton in Fulton County and beyond will drastically improve the efficiency of your HVAC system, reduce your energy use and improve your indoor air quality.

 The Road to Cleaner Ducts